 What else should I know?

 The Professional Microsoft Excel Certification Training Bundle packs 45 hours of content to help you get started.
-You can dig into everything from the basics of formulas and spreadsheet management all the way up to Macros and PivotTables.
+You can dig into everything from the basics of formulas and spreadsheet management up to Macros and PivotTables.